Mastercard: 1969–2005: International expansion

 In 1979, Master Charge: The Interbank Card was renamed MasterCard.
-Beginning in 1980 the company rolled out new cards with a refreshed logo.
+Beginning in 1980, the company rolled out new cards with a refreshed logo.
 Cards retained the overlapping red and yellow circles first adopted in 1969; subsequent card designs have continued to use this motif.

-In 1983, Mastercard International Inc. became the first bank to use holograms as part of their card security.
-They acquired the Cirrus network of automated tellers in 1985.
+In July 1983 the company became the first card-issuer to use holograms as part of its credit card security, with Visa following along 6 months later.
+Mastercard acquired the Cirrus network of automated tellers in 1985.

-In 1997, Mastercard took over the Access card; the Access brand was then retired.
 In 2002, MasterCard International merged with Europay International, another large credit-card issuer association, of which Eurocard had become a part in 1992.
 Mastercard became a Delaware corporation in connection with the merger, as well as in anticipation of an IPO.

+2006–2026: IPO, acquisitions, and further expansion

 The company, which had been organized as a cooperative of banks, had an initial public offering on May 25, 2006, selling 95.5 million shares at $39 each.
 The stock is traded on the NYSE under the symbol MA, with a market capitalization of $434 billion as of April 2024.
 The deal was designed to maintain the value of the brand and minimise regulatory costs.
 In August 2010, Mastercard Worldwide, as it had been rebranded, expanded its e-commerce offering with the acquisition of DataCash, a UK-based payment processing and fraud/risk management provider.
 In March 2012, Mastercard announced the expansion of its mobile contactless payments program, including markets across the Middle East.

-In spring 2014, Mastercard acquired Australia's leading rewards program manager company Pinpoint for an undisclosed amount.
+In 2014, Mastercard acquired Australian rewards program manager company Pinpoint for an undisclosed amount.
 In July 2016, Mastercard acquired 92.4% of VocaLink, a British company, for $920 million.
-In August 2017, Mastercard acquired Brighterion, a company with a portfolio of intellectual property in the areas of artificial intelligence and machine learning.
+In August 2017, Mastercard acquired Brighterion, a company with intellectual property in the areas of artificial intelligence and machine learning.
 Brighterion holds several patents.
+In 2017, Mastercard introduced a program using biometric cards where a fingerprint sensor is embedded with the payment card's secure chip, enabling cardholder authentication directly on the card.
+By 2025, Mastercard had extended its program to cards used by Eastern Bank in Bangladesh and Jordan Kuwait Bank in the Middle East.

 In August 2019, Mastercard launched an offer to acquire part of the operations of Nets, a Scandinavian company, for €2.85 billion.

-In April 2021, Mastercard created a calculator that gathers information and measures the carbon footprints of the customers in order to help them know how much they are contributing in carbon emissions and global warming.
+In April 2021, Mastercard created a calculator that gathers information and measures the carbon footprints of customers to aid awareness of carbon emissions and global warming.
 The same month, Mastercard announced the acquisition of Ekata, a company specializing in identity verification, for $850 million.
 In March 2022, following the Russian invasion of Ukraine, Mastercard announced that it would suspend all business operations in Russia.

-On November 17, 2023, the Chinese government approved the local bank card clearing license for the joint venture established by Mastercard in China.
-As of May 9, 2024, the joint venture can issue Mastercard bank cards that use the Chinese yuan for payment.

-In September 2024, Mastercard acquired cybersecurity company Recorded Future for $2.65 billion.